Mini-MBA: Data-Driven Management Curriculum

 • Traditional businesses must adapt and plan to leverage data to avoid disruption within their industry

-There are many way businesses can monetize the use of data.
-Once we explore various revenue models, we will distinguish between businesses in which data is the product and businesses that are data driven.
+There are many ways businesses can monetize the use of data.
+Once we explore various revenue models, we will distinguish between businesses in which data is the product and businesses that are data-driven.
 We will examine the goals and maturity models for data-driven businesses.
-We will conclude by understanding how a business can decide if data monetization is the right strategy for them.
+We will conclude by understanding how a business can decide if data monetization is the right strategy.

 Key Takeaways: